nikhilmwarrier/ideapad-conservation-mode-linux-tray-icon/README.md

 # Battery Conservation Mode tray icon for Lenovo Ideapad / V14 / V15 laptops running Linux

+Tested on:
-Note: Tested only on Ideapad V15 Gen 2 running Fedora 36 KDE Plasma Spin, but this should work on most Ideapads and V14/V15 laptops.
+- Ideapad V15 Gen 2 running Fedora 36 KDE Plasma Spin
+- Ideapad Gaming 3 running Kali Linux

+(This should work on most Ideapads and V14/V15 laptops.)

 "Conservation Mode" is a feature in some Lenovo laptops which keeps the battery at around 60% charge while running on AC.
 This supposedly slows down the